-Ordinary pollution from living quarters, offices, etc., including sanitary drainage and chemicals used for cleaning of drinking water systems, are permitted pursuant to Section 8, first subsection, No. 2 of the Pollution Control Act (in Norwegian only), and is therefore not subject to the duty of obtaining a permit either.
+Ordinary pollution from homes, offices and the like, including sanitary wastewater, is permitted under Section 8 of the Pollution Control Act (in Norwegian only).
+Use and discharge of chemicals from this site of the business does not therefore require authorization pursuant to Section 66, unless otherwise specified in the regulations.
 The Product Control Act (in Norwegian only) and its regulations apply to all chemicals used.
 This means, inter alia, that the substitution requirement also applies.